vlasov1981/DevOps_Fall2021/readme.txt

-Just test file
-Brancg Fix2
-Change from GitHub web
+This is just test file to check how all this works